agronholm/pythonfutures/docs/index.rst

 .. function:: wait(fs, timeout=None, return_when=ALL_COMPLETED)

-   Wait for the :class:`Future` instances given by *fs*  to complete.
+   Wait for the :class:`Future` instances (possibly created by different :class:`Executor`s) given by *fs*  to complete.
 Returns a named 2-tuple of sets.
-The first set, named "finished", contains the futures that completed (finished or were cancelled) before the wait completed.
-The second set, named "not_finished", contains uncompleted futures.
+The first set, named "done", contains the futures that completed (finished or were cancelled) before the wait completed.
+The second set, named "not_done", contains uncompleted futures.

    *timeout* can be used to control the maximum number of seconds to wait before returning. *timeout* can be an int or float.
 If *timeout* is not specified or ``None`` then there is no limit to the wait time.

-   *return_when* indicates when the method should return.
+   *return_when* indicates when this function should return.
 It must be one of the following constants:

       +-----------------------------+----------------------------------------+
       | Constant                    | Description                            |